GP Extended Access service – FAQs

 Pharmacies offer health advice and treatment without an appointment.

-NHS 111 and the NHS Choices website also offer health advice and guidance 24 hours a day, 7 days a week.
+NHS 111 and the NHS website also offer health advice and guidance 24 hours a day, 7 days a week.

 Extended access is for pre-bookable appointments only.